dashvlas/awesome-ios-interview/README.md

    You can find full app feature list is here:
    http://dashvlas.com/portfolio/ai.

+## About
+Review these iOS interview questions - and get some practical tips along the way.
+A handy guide to help those looking to hire an iOS developer for work.

 ## Contribution
 ⏰ We are trying to update app with questions ASAP.